george-hawkins/blender-donut-notebook/README.md

 ![img.png](default-shadow.png)

-How are we seeing what looks light through the donut hole _behind_ the donut?
+How are we seeing what looks like light through the donut hole _behind_ the donut?
 It turns out this is all down to the real-time renderer that's being used.

 Note: Andrew sees no shadow at all at this stage.